Till the End of the Moon | Chinese Drama

 The plot was a little erratic and unstable for me the first time.
 But I settled on the inner logic behind the events and actions after a couple of rounds of watching it again.

-So, I needed to watch this series at least thrice before I understood the plot.
+So, I needed to watch this series at least thrice for plot and twice just for the pleasure of watching this complex series.
+Before I understood the plot I was puzzling about the drama genre because it was not just fantasy per se.
 Partly, though I share the same cultural pointers with the drama, it was still in a different language.

 In such cases, I don’t have a direct access in understanding due to lacking knowledge of the language.
-Then, it meant that my understanding would arrive only at the mercy of the series translation.
+Then, it meant that my understanding would arrive only at the mercy of the series translation given in the subtitles.

 Interestingly, on viewing it a second time, I caught up with the subtitles and watched the drama for images separately.